 Well, that, in a nutshell, is the most basic ‘how to make sushi at home’ guide ever produced, but it tells you what you need to know.

 Me?
 I’d go get a kit with all the sauces and ingredients included, then invest in the rest if you like what you make.

 The kits include the correctly balanced flavors and sauces – just about everyone who uses them makes great sushi and enjoys the process, just read the reviews at Amazon for the Sushi Kits.

-If you want more recipes try http://makemysushi.com which is a website I found a few months ago, when I graduated the kit class and started looking for new sushi recipes.
+If you want more recipes to try http://makemysushi.com which is a website I found a few months ago when I graduated from the kit class and started looking for new sushi recipes.

 Do let me know how you get on either with or without a kit – drop back and leave a comment below.